AirTrain (San Francisco International Airport): Lines and stations

+The AirTrain stations at the International Terminal are located one level above ticketing, at both ends of the main hall.
+Stations at Terminals 1, 2, and 3 are located on level 5 of the domestic parking garage and can be accessed from mezzanine-level skybridges located near security checkpoints B, D, and F. The Garage A and G stations are accessible from level 7 of each garage.
+The long-term parking station is connected by a skybridge to level 5 of the long-term parking garage.
+The Garage G station is one level above the BART station at SFO, serving as the system's point of connection with external rail transits.

+History

 A $15 million infill station was constructed to serve the Grand Hyatt at SFO, a new airport hotel.
 The hotel opened on October 7, 2019.

-From 2003 to 2021, AirTrain did not provide access to SFO's long-term parking garage and lots; instead, passengers had to take a free airport shuttle bus between the airport terminals and the long-term parking areas.
-The former end of the track past the Rental Car Center station was only about 600 yd away from the airport's long-term parking garage; an extension to the garage began service in May 2021, replacing the shuttle buses.
+AirTrain did not originally provide access to SFO's long-term parking garage and lots; instead, passengers had to take a free airport shuttle bus between the airport terminals and the long-term parking areas.
+The original end of the track past the Rental Car Center station was only about 600 yd away from the airport's long-term parking garage; an extension to the garage began service in May 2021, replacing the shuttle buses.
 The extension is estimated to eliminate 600,000 miles previously driven by the shuttle buses each year.

-The AirTrain stations at the International Terminal are located one level above ticketing, at both ends of the main hall.
-Stations at Terminals 1, 2, and 3 are located on level 5 of the domestic parking garage and can be accessed from mezzanine-level skybridges located near security checkpoints B, D, and F. The Garage A and G stations are accessible from level 7 of each garage.
-The long-term parking station is connected by a skybridge to level 5 of the long-term parking garage.
+The Harvey Milk Terminal 1 station was closed from July 2021 to April 26, 2023, during reconstruction of the terminal.

 Technical details

 The AirTrain system was built by Bombardier Transportation at a cost of US $430 million and is composed of 38 Innovia APM 100 cars coupled in trains of up to three cars.
 The APM 100 cars can also be found at airports in Tampa, Denver, Atlanta, Seattle-Tacoma, Houston, and Madrid.
 They are operated automatically under Bombardier's Cityflo 650 Communications-based train control signaling technology, making it one of the first radio-based train control systems to enter service.
 The entire AirTrain fleet is accessible and allows rented baggage carts on board.

 The Airport Development Plan from 2016 forecasted that ridership on the two lines would be over capacity in the future (42% and 87% over capacity on the Red and Blue Lines respectively) and recommended upgrades that would increase capacity.
 Specific upgrades included acquiring 30 additional AirTrain cars, upgrading existing stations to accommodate 4-car trains, and upgrading the maintenance facility to accommodate additional vehicles.